santi34mg/santi34mg/README.md

 ### Projects

-**SAID** (Sistema de Administración de Información Docente).
-A production web application built for the University of Montevideo to manage critical academic data.
+**SAID** (Sistema de Administración de Información Docente): A production web application built for the University of Montevideo to manage critical academic data.
 I handled both backend and frontend: Python + Flask + SQLAlchemy on the server side and a React + TypeScript UI for staff interaction and data visualization.
 I also worked on the CI/CD pipeline and dealt with Dockerization.

-**Quantum Computing Internship** — I interned at QuantumSouth investigating performance, cost and configuration analysis of quantum algorithms on IBM quantum computers.
+**Quantum Computing Internship**:  I interned at QuantumSouth investigating performance, cost and configuration analysis of quantum algorithms on IBM quantum computers.

-**Game Engine** — a hobby project aimed at learning.
+**Game Engine**: a hobby project aimed at learning.
 Built in C, initially following OpenGL tutorials and now transitioning to Vulkan.
 I plan to incorporate Rust into the project in the future.

 ### Interests